What is mold?

 A-2 alloy tool steel.
-This steel has good dimensional stability and abrasion resistance, is used for hobs and slides, and is hardened to 55 to 58 Rc.
+This steel has good dimensional stability and abrasion resistance, which is used for hobs and slides and is hardened to 55 to 58 Rc.

 A-6 tool steel.
 A-6 tool steel is a general-purpose oil-hardening steel with good dimensional stability and high hardness.
-Its primary use is for optical quality cavities and cores, and it is hardened to 56 to 60 Rc.
+Its primary use is for optical quality cavities and cores, which are hardened to 56 to 60 Rc.

 D-2 tool steel.
 This steel has a high chromium and high carbon content, and is difficult to grind, but has excellent abrasion resistance.
 It is used for gate inserts, lifters, and slides, and is hardened to 58 to 60 Rc.

 H-13 tool steel.
-This is a very high toughness, low-hardness steel used for high-quality cavity and core requirements.
+This is a high-toughness, low-hardness steel used for high-quality cavity and core requirements.
 It is primarily used for ejector pins, return pins, sprue pullers, leader pins, and slide-actuating angle pins, and is supplied annealed at 15 to 20 Rc , but can be hardened to 60 Rc with little distortion.

 P-20 tool steel.
 This is a modified 4130, commonly referred to as prehard.
-It is supplied at a Rc hardness of 28 to 40, which provides moderately high hardness, good machinability, and exceptional polishability.
-It is used primarily for cavities and cores, as well as stripper plates.
+It is supplied at an Rc hardness of 28 to 40, which provides moderately high hardness, good machinability, and exceptional polishability.
+It is used primarily for cavities, cores, and stripper plates.

 420 stainless steel.
 Used in applications requiring exceptional chemical resistance (such as molding PVC resins), this steel is usually supplied in an annealed condition (15 to 25 Rc ) but can be hardened to 55 to 60 Rc.
 Its primary use is as steel for cores and cavities.